CompPhysics/QuantumComputingMachineLearning/README.md

   - Developing our own codes for Bell states and comparing with qiskit
 - Teaching material in different formats at https://github.com/CompPhysics/QuantumComputingMachineLearning/tree/gh-pages/doc/pub/week3

+##  Note that the topics for the coming weeks may be changed!

 ## February 9-13, 2026.
 Entanglement and entropies
   - Reminder from last week on gates and circuits
   - One-qubit and two-qubit gates, background and realizations